 SIP is a way to invest in Mutual Funds starting from a minimal amount at regular intervals.
 These intervals can be monthly, quarterly, half-yearly, or yearly.
 This option is way better for those who do not have a lump sum amount to invest in the market.
 Market professionals manage these investments, generating better returns, and reducing the risk of failure.
 However, they are still subject to market fluctuations.

 SDP is similar to a fixed deposit.
 Just like SIP, SDP allows you to invest a small amount on a regular basis to avail of fixed deposit (FD) kind of returns.
 Here, each deposit that you make acts as an independent FD.
 You also get to enjoy the prevailing interest rate when you make every deposit.

 More on SDP

 2. Returns on SIP and SDP

 SIP and SDP both works on the power of compounding, giving exponential growth to your investments.
 For instance, if you want to start investing with Rs.
 5000 per year for five years.
-Let us consider an average interest rate to be 10%.
+Let us consider an average interest rate to up be 10% p.a.
 If interest is not compounded, your total interest earned would be Rs.
 500 per year and Rs.
 2500 over five years.
 The total amount that you earn will be Rs.
 7500 after five years.

 When the interest is compounded, your first-year interest of Rs.
 500 adds to your principal amount.
 In the following year, you will earn interest on Rs.
 5500.
 Your total interest-earning will be Rs.
 3052.55, making your total gain of Rs.
 8052.55.
 In the case of compound interest, you earn interest not only on your principal amount but also on interest.